-- We believe in the Triune God: the Father, the Son, and the Holy Spirit.
-We believe in triune immersion for baptism by going into the water as our LORD Jesus Christ did.
-We believe in the partaking of the LORD’s Holy Communion (the LORD’s Supper) (Matthew 3:16; 28:19; Colossians 2:12; Luke 22:19-20; 1st Corinthians 11:23-26).
+- Triune GOD, Baptism by Immersion, and Passover Communion: We believe in the Triune God: the Father, the Son, and the Holy Spirit.
+Just as our LORD Jesus Christ did, we believe in baptism by complete submersion in water.
+We believe in the partaking of the LORD’s Holy Passover Communion, the LORD’s Supper (Matthew 3:16; 28:19; Colossians 2:12; Luke 22:19-20; 1st Corinthians 11:23-31).

-- We believe and teach that all men have sinned (Romans 3:23; 6:23).
+- Spiritually Dead in Sin: We believe and teach that all men have sinned (Romans 3:23; 6:23).
 Therefore, we conclude that all must die because of sin.
 More than that, all are dead–spiritually and judicially, in trespasses and sins of which the wrath of God must descend in condemnation (Ephesians 2:1-3; John 3:18,36).

-- We believe the sacrifice of the Son of God was the vicarious offering for sin by which God’s righteous demand was satisfied.
-Through His Blood we have redemption, the forgiveness of sins; for the LORD Jesus Christ suffered for us, the Just for the unjust that He might bring us to God (Ephesians 1:7; 1st Peter 3:18).
+- Redemption and Forgiveness Through the Blood: We believe the sacrifice of the Son of God was the vicarious offering for sin by which God’s righteous demand was satisfied.
+Through His Blood we have redemption, the forgiveness of sins; for the LORD Jesus Christ suffered for us, the Just for the unjust that He might bring us to God (Romans 3:22-26; Ephesians 1:7; Hebrews 9:12; 10:4; 1st Peter 3:18).

-- We believe in the bodily Resurrection of the LORD Jesus Christ.
+- The Resurrection of Christ Defeated Satan: We believe in the bodily Resurrection of the LORD Jesus Christ.
 The whole plan of Salvation was based on the Death and Resurrection of the Sinless Son of God.
 By His Resurrection, Christ has proven that God is Almighty and Satan a defeated foe.
 The Resurrection of the Son of God was necessary in order that believers in the LORD Jesus Christ might know that God’s justice has been satisfied and that they are justified (Romans 4:25).

-- We believe that the testimony of God is that, he that believes on the Son has Everlasting Life.
+- Faith in Christ Gives Everlasting Life: We believe that the testimony of God is that, he that believes on the Son has Everlasting Life.
 Faith is to place reliance upon God’s Witness and to believe in His Son.
 To believe God’s revelation is to acknowledge that God is true.
 To reject it, is to make Him a liar.
 The former is faith, the latter unbelief!
 (John 3:36; John 6:40; 1st John 5:10; Revelation 21:8).

-- We believe that for a man to gain Heaven, he must be regenerated by God: born again from above by the Holy Spirit.
-It is through faith in God, faith in Christ’s Atonement Sacrifice that a man is saved and regenerated (John 3:16,18,36; John 5:24).
+- The New Birth or the Holy Spirit’s Regeneration: We believe that for a man to gain Heaven, he must be regenerated by God: born again from above by the Holy Spirit.
+It is through faith in God and faith in Christ’s Atoning Sacrifice that a man is saved and regenerated (John 3:16,18,36; John 5:24).
 Only God can save (Acts 4:12).

-- We believe that, like repentance, faith is not an act of merit upon the part of him who experiences the evidence, rather, it is a divinely implanted conviction (Romans 10:17).
+- Saved by Grace Through Faith: We believe that, like repentance, faith is not an act of merit upon the part of him who experiences the evidence, rather, it is a divinely implanted conviction (Romans 10:17).

-- We believe that our position, by God’s Grace and through Faith in Christ, is that we are now united with Christ, born anew by the Word and the Spirit; are new creations in Christ, possessors of Divine Life.
+- Union With Christ: We believe that our position, by God’s Grace and through Faith in Christ, is that we are now united with Christ, born anew by the Word and the Spirit; are new creations in Christ, possessors of Divine Life.
 (Romans 6:4-6).

 - We believe that it is by Grace that we are justified (Romans 3:24).
 Therefore, since we are saved by Grace, we become justified through Grace.
 Grace is God’s Free Gift (Ephesians 2:8,9).